One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

+Now let us move to the important technical results. \begin{lemma} [see Lemmas 1 and 2 from \cite{beznosikov2019derivative}] $F(x)$ from \eqref{F} is convex, differentiable and it holds that

 where $p^2(n) \eqdef \min\{2q - 1, 32 \log n - 8\} n^{\frac{2}{q} - 1}$. \end{lemma} Let us discuss these facts.
-The property \eqref{apr_grad_diff} gives that approximation \eqref{grad_f} is an unbiased estimation of the gradient, not of the original function $f$, but of the smoothed function $F$.
-This means that we can replace the original problem \eqref{problem_orig} with $\min [F(x) + g(x)]$ and now consider the oracle \eqref{grad_f} for $F$ as an unbiased stochastic gradient with a second moment equal to \eqref{apr_grad_bounds}.
-The question arises how much the new problem differs from the original one? \eqref{orig_sm_main} says that for a small parameter $r$ the original problem \eqref{problem_orig} and the new one are very close.
-The proof of the algorithm will be built on this idea.
+The property \eqref{apr_grad_diff_app} \abcd{means} that the approximation \eqref{grad_f} is an unbiased estimate of the gradient, not of the original function $f$, but of the smoothed function $F$.
+This means that we can replace the original problem \eqref{problem_orig} with $\min [F(x) + g(x)]$ and now consider the oracle \eqref{grad_f} for $F$ as an unbiased stochastic gradient with a second moment equal to \eqref{apr_grad_bounds_app}. \abcd{The question arises, how much the new problem is different from the original one?} \eqref{orig_sm_main} says that for a small parameter $r$ the original problem \eqref{problem_orig} and the new one are very close.
+The proof of convergence of the algorithm \abcd{will be built} on this idea.